 Being arrested and charged with a drug crime can be overwhelmingly scary.
 Whether you have previously been through the criminal justice system or are simply anxious to put this experience behind you, you do not need to resign yourself to pleading guilty.
-You have the right to defend yourself against the criminal charges you are facing, and you do not have to face them alone.
+You have the right to defend yourself against the criminal charges you are facing.

-Whether you are charged with drug trafficking, possession, manufacturing, or another drug crime, our team may be able to help you obtain a favorable outcome when you contact our law office to request a confidential consultation.
+Whether you are charged with drug trafficking, possession, manufacturing, or another drug crime, our Dublin criminal defense lawyers may be able to help you obtain a favorable outcome when you contact our law office to request a confidential consultation.

 - AV® PreeminentTM Peer Review Rated